thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ### Objectives

 - Discuss the benefits of testing.
 How does it help developers do their job more effectively?
-- Write tests for existing code.
 - Write code to pass a given set of tests.
 - Write tests and code that passes those tests.
+- Describe and employ the tdd red / green / refactor cycle for unit tests / anatomy of a test

 [Slides here](https://docs.google.com/presentation/d/1E1Lskrk6hfJHzkBNwRmySg2X0m8nmKKTQN4w4tupYww/edit?usp=sharing)